 This layer displays information about the adjusted four-year cohort graduation rate for school-districts and counties in the United States.

-This layer displays the average annual number of high-strength (>30 MME) prescription opioid pain pills purchased for sale in counties across the United States.
+This map layer displays the number of prescription opioid pain pills (total and per capita) purchased for sale in counties across the United States.
 Data are based on CARES of analysis data made available by the Washington Post.